22nds/chrome-extension-animated-pointer/Readme.md

 - `Load unpacked extension`
 - Select the folder with the extension

-If you chnage the contents of the file Reload the extension by clicking on the link or `Ctrl + R`
+If you chnage the contents of the file Reload the extension by clicking on the link or `Ctrl + R`.

 When extension is enabled it shows animated pointer after each click.

 ### TODO
-- On/off icon and code - to be aable to turn it of without disabling it.
+- On/off icon and code - to be able to turn it of without disabling it.
 - Add multiple animations
 - Be able to choose your animation